dnpuneeth/NotesApp/README.md

 # README

 Notes app implemeted using Rails, Ruby, Scss, Bootstrap, coffescript, mongodb.
-The app faciliates the user to create, store, view, delete the notes.
-It's an renposive app.
+The app faciliates the user to:
+  1. Create the notes
+  2. Store the notes
+  3. View the notes
+  4. Delete the notes
+  5. Search by tags or title.
+It's a renposive app.

 To set mongodb as your batabase:
   1. Generate rails app without active-record